 Tip #3: Hold regular cyber security sessions

-Training needs to happen before your business is hit by a cyber incident, not in the aftermath.
+Training needs to happen before your business is hit by a cyber incident, not in its aftermath.
 In addition to initial cyber security training as part of the on-boarding process, set up a regular event such as a lunch 'n' learn, or an online forum where employees can share information about cyber security – whether that's referencing a topical news story about the latest high-profile breach, or sharing an insightful article on cyber-crime tactics.
-Make it relevant and engaging – after all, most people use connected devices at home or have friends and relatives who could benefit from better awareness of personal online security.
+Make it relevant and engaging.

 Tip #4: Issue specific rules for email, internet browsing, social networks and mobile devices

-Tip #5: Train your employees to recognize and respond to a cyber attack
+Tip #5: Train your employees to recognize and respond to a cyber incident

 Give your staff a clear channel, such as an emergency number, to alert your administrator to any suspicious emails or unusual activity, or for reporting a lost device – even if it turns out to be a false alarm.
-Some cyber-attacks are preceded by a seemingly innocent work-related phone call, purportedly from a supplier or service provider to establish account details or passwords, so don't overlook the significance of such calls as a precursor to cyber-crime.
-If an attack or breach does occur, give everyone a timely heads-up to limit the impact of the attack.
+Some cyberattacks are preceded by a seemingly innocent work-related phone call, purportedly from a supplier or service provider to establish account details or passwords, so don't overlook the significance of such calls as a precursor to cyber-crime.
+If an attack, breach, or cyber incident does occur, give everyone a timely heads-up to limit the impact of the attack.
 Ensure you have an internal communications plan and PR strategy in place should the worst happen so your teams are equipped to field questions and reassure concerned customers or investors.